isabella232/gatsby-site/src/collections/blogposts/2017-06-13-building-a-vr-shop-part-3.markdown

 permalink: /blog/building-a-vr-shop-part-3/
 author: Thijs Kuilman
 ---
-### Building a VR shop - Part 3: Bringing products into the VR world

 In the first blog, we learned about applying VR technologies to the web browser.
 In the second blog we took a look at designing a VR world that adapts to the active VR device.
 However, a shop isn't really useful if it lacks products.
 In this blog, we will take a look at bringing products into the VR world by using a technique called 'photogrammetry'.

 #### Blog parts